 Darrel Harris and Yellow are Driving Progress

-By DR. JOY MARTINEZ, Staff Writer Darrel Harris, President of Yellow Darrel Harris is the first Black president of a major trucking company.
+By DR. JOYNICOLE MARTINEZ, Staff Writer Darrel Harris, President of Yellow Darrel Harris is the first Black president of a major trucking company.
 Yellow is the fifth largest transportation company in the country and the second largest “less than truckload” (LTL) company in the nation.
 After working his way through trucking and shipping over 25 years, Harris speaks with a confidence and passion that is balanced with his humility and

 ‘Blue pill’ overdoses alarm South Carolina health officials